BlairElliottVelo/firebase-util/README.md

 This is a collection of power toys (mostly experimental) and utilities for use in Firebase.

+## Updated to Firebase SDK v4.x.x

+Usage now requires webpack/browserify to use and is no longer attached to the window.firebase object on browsers, add to code using, for example:
+`var firebaseUtil = require('firebase-util')`
+Instead of using `window.firebase.util.Scroll(...)`, for instance, it will now be `firebaseUtil.Scroll(...)`

 ## Updated to Firebase SDK v3.0.x

 Firebase SDK has been updated to v3.x so several steps need to be taken in order to work with new API.